 He led improvement projects to the city’s sewer and water systems, its roads, and public spaces.
 Though his improvements were not as expansive as he wanted, Paris would never be the same.

 The full renovation of the city would be completed by Napoleon’s grandson.

 And in this beautiful city, Napoleon remains.
-It is in the golden-domed Les Invalides that Napoleon’s tomb can be visited today.
+It is in the golden-domed Les Invalides that what is believed to be Napoleon’s tomb can be visited today.

 9- Napoleon in Fontainebleau